 This is the first time that the Philippines has garnered Gold in the Asian Age Group Championship!
 This event is recognized as the most important Age Group Swim Meet in Asia.

 Gold medalist Bhay Newberry and Silver medalist Camille Buico and Coach Marichi were part of the Philippine Sports Commission’s Junior Team to train in Santa Clara and Seattle last June-July 2017.
-I hope that our Junior swimmers will continue to be given opportunities to train in similar swim camps because they hope for the future and the valuable lessons they learn are priceless.
+I hope that our Junior swimmers will continue to be given opportunities to train in similar swim camps because they hope for the future and the valuable lessons they learn.
 Let us continue to harness our young swimmers’ talents to reap the harvests in the years to come.

 Congratulations to our Artistic Swimming Team- Jem Tiambeng, Isabel Pacheco, Coach Maria Elizabeth, and Coach Reina Rose Enriquez-Suarez.
 Well done, girls!